Best Egypt Tours in 2026: What to Look For and What to Avoid

 Group tours are cheaper for a reason.
 You share a bus with 30–40 strangers.
 You follow someone else's schedule.
 You wait while others shop, eat, or use the restroom.
 Your guide addresses the group, not you.

-A private tour means the vehicle, the guide, and the schedule belong to you.
+A private tour means the vehicle, the guide, and the schedule are all yours.
 Want to spend an extra 30 minutes inside the Great Hypostyle Hall at Karnak because the light is extraordinary?
 You can.
 Want to skip the alabaster factory stop?
 Done.
 Want to start at 6:30 a.m. to beat the crowds at the Valley of the Kings?
 Your driver is waiting.

 Every tour we operate is private.
 No exceptions.
 No "small group" workarounds.